troydhanson/info-theory/lzw/README.md

 growing sequence is not in the dictionary.
 Now the encoder emits the index of the last sequence- (it's one symbol shorter; it was in the dictionary).
 It adds a dictionary entry for the new sequence (last sequence + symbol).
-Encoding resumes by starting a new sequence from the symbol position.
+Encoding resumes by growing a new sequence from the symbol position.

+The decoder reads an index, and emits the sequence it encodes.
+When it reads the next index, and emits the sequence it encodes, it also stores in the dictionary a new entry (the first symbol appended to the last sequence).
-The decoder generates the same dictionary as the encoder while it works.
+So, the decoder generates the same dictionary as the encoder while it works.
-It decodes an index, and emits the sequence it encodes.
-It decodes the next index, concatenates the last sequence to the first symbol of this sequence, and puts this new sequence into the dictionary.
-The encoder and decoder build synchronized dictionaries; as each index from the encoder is encountered by the decoder, it adds the same dictionary entry as the encoder.
+As each index from the encoder is encountered by the decoder, it adds the same dictionary entry as the encoder did when it produced that index.
 There is no need to store the dictionary in the encoded buffer.

 The encoder checks if sequences are in the dictionary; the decoder converts index numbers to sequences.
 To meet these needs this implementation keeps